nlenkowski/blujay/README.md

 - [The kitchen sink](http://goo.gl/IgPH41)

 ## Plugin Activation
-Over time we found ourselves using a core set of useful plugins for each new WordPress project.
-Installing them manually is a pain, so now you don't have to.
-When you activate the theme you'll be asked if you'd like to optionally install the following:
+Manually installing the same old plugins every time you begin a new WordPress project is a pain, so why not automate it?
+When you activate the theme you'll be asked if you'd like to (optionally) install the following awesome plugins:

 - [Advanced Custom Fields](https://wordpress.org/plugins/advanced-custom-fields/)
 - [Custom Post Typer Maker](https://wordpress.org/plugins/custom-post-type-maker/)
 - [WP Migrate DB](https://wordpress.org/plugins/wp-migrate-db/)

-We own pro versions of these awesome plugins, they're well worth the cost.
+We own pro versions of ACF and WP Migrate DB Pro, they're well worth the cost.

 ## Theme Initialization

-The theme is initialized via functions.php, which loads several additional scripts:
+The theme is initialized via /functions.php, which loads several additional scripts:

 - **/lib/init.php** Registers custom constants, menus, sidebars, widget areas, etc
 - **/lib/activation.php** Handles theme activation